 The Continental Bookstore

 Continental Bookstore is one of Singapore's primary providers of academic textbooks for primary schools.
-Each year during November and December, the annual book ordering period creates significant demand, processing thousands of orders in a concentrated timeframe.
+Each year during November and December, the annual book ordering period creates significant demand, processing thousands of ordersin a tight timeframe.
 The existing system was unable to handle this volume reliably, resulting in lost orders, losing customer trust, and operational inefficiencies.

 Overview